JazzMaster/MasterMyVMs/README.md

 Howver, do feel fre to try them at home under your OS of choice.

 Do not be stupid with your chromebook and ask me(because it was freely given to you) where you can run live versions of this thru the internet.
+(Yes, theres ONE way to do this.)

 THIS IS HOW you 'try-before-buying'.
 Its called a VM.